Anna Ornstein: Holocaust education

-Ornstein is an educator on the Holocaust and talks to universities, secondary schools, organizations, synagogues, and groups around the world about the Holocaust, her experiences, and anti-Semitism.
-She especially has a presence within the Boston area and has spoken to students at colleges including Tufts University, Northeastern University, and Brandeis University.
+Ornstein was an educator on the Holocaust and talked to universities, secondary schools, organizations, synagogues, and groups around the world about the Holocaust, her experiences, and anti-Semitism.
+She especially had a presence within the Boston area and spoke to students at colleges including Tufts University, Northeastern University, and Brandeis University.

-She has been interviewed by The Washington Post, featured in The Jewish Journal, interviewed on Boston's National Public Radio station WGBH, and featured in numerous other publications.
+Ornstein was interviewed by The Washington Post, featured in The Jewish Journal, interviewed on Boston's National Public Radio station WGBH, and featured in numerous other publications.
 She also served as a staff member of Facing History and Ourselves and the Terezin Music Foundation.

-In 2004, she published her memoir, My Mother's Eyes: Holocaust Memories of a Young Girl, a collection of short stories of her life during the war.
+In 2004, Ornstein published her memoir, My Mother's Eyes: Holocaust Memories of a Young Girl, a collection of short stories of her life during the war.

+Personal life and death

+As a young girl Ornstein met Paul Ornstein, whom she would marry years later.
+Although the Holocaust separated the two of them, they reunited after the war.
+After embarking upon very similar careers, the couple completed much research together and were frequent collaborators.
+Together, the Ornsteins had three children, all three of whom became pyschiatrists.

+Paul Ornstein died on January 19, 2017, at age 92.

+Ornstein died in Brookline, Massachusetts on July 2, 2025, at age 98.

 Awards

-Ornstein has been the recipient of numerous awards, related to both her work in medicine and in Holocaust education:
+Ornstein was the recipient of numerous awards, related to both her work in medicine and in Holocaust education: